 National Estuarine Research Reserve Program: This program supports activities designed to increase public awareness of estuary issues, provide information to improve management decisions in estuarine areas, and train graduate students in estuarine science.
 The National Estuarine Research Reserve System's Graduate Research Fellowship (GRF) Program offers qualified masters and doctoral students the opportunity to address scientific questions of local, regional, and national significance.
 The result is high-quality research focused on improving coastal management issues.
 All GRF projects must be conducted in a National Estuarine Research Reserve and enhance the scientific understanding of the reserve's ecosystem.
-As of September 30, 2009, 53 Graduate Research Fellowships have been awarded.
+The program awarded 53 fellowships in FY 2009.
+In FY 2010, 50 fellowships were awarded.

 Educational Partnership Program: The NOAA Educational Partnership Program (EPP) with Minority Serving Institutions (MSI) provides financial assistance through competitive processes to minority serving institutions that support research and training of students in NOAA-related sciences.
-The program's goal is to increase the number of educated, trained, and graduated students from underrepresented communities in science and technology directly related to NOAA's mission.
+The program's goal is to increase the number of trained and graduated students from underrepresented communities in science and technology directly related to NOAA's mission.
 The EPP/MSI also seeks to increase collaborative research efforts between NOAA scientists and researchers at minority serving academic institutions.
 Financial assistance is provided through four competitive program components: the Cooperative Science Centers, the Environmental Entrepreneurship Program, the Graduate Sciences Program, and the Undergraduate Scholars Program.